 The Glorious Gluttony of Filming in Restaurants and the Best Meal Ever Had

-The Glorious Gluttony of Shooting in Restaurants
+The Glorious Gluttony of Filming in Restaurants and the Best Meal I’ve Ever Had

 Free meals is one of the best perks of working in the film industry.